Asada-Fujiro/Demo/README.md

 # Demo
-This is demo version for a beginner like
+This is demo version for a beginner like me Fundamentals are important